All Products

 allowVolumeExpansion

 This parameter is available only for General-purpose NAS file systems.
 If you set this parameter to true, a NAS directory quota is configured for the dynamically provisioned PV based on the StorageClass.
-You can expand the volume by modifying the PVC.
+You can modify the PVC to expand the volume.

 mountOptions

-The mount options of the NAS file system is specified in the mountOptions parameter.
+Set the options of the NAS file system in the mountOptions field.
 For example, you can specify the NFS version that you want to use.

 volumeAs